digital-blueprint/relay-checkin-bundle/README.md

 composer require dbp/relay-checkin-bundle
 ```

-## Integration into the API Server
+## Integration into the Relay API Server

 * Add the bundle to your `config/bundles.php` in front of `DbpRelayCoreBundle`: